Jude Elliott -- Orangeburg

-Funeral services are entrusted to Carson's Funeral Home of St. Matthews.
-Family and friends may call the residence or Carson's Funeral Home.
-Please wear masks upon visitation.
+Viewing will be from 3 to 7 p.m.
+Wednesday, Oct.
+27, at Carson's Funeral Home in St. Matthews.
+Please wear masks and practice social distancing at these services.
+Family and friends may call the residence of Lucious Elliott, 1702 Diving Duck Lane, Summerville, or Carson's Funeral Home.

 Post a comment as